Eating to Lift Your Winter Blues

 - Apple with nut butter

-Foods and beverages for winter health
+What are good foods and beverages for winter health?

 Look for a variety of foods and beverages to support a healthy immune system through the winter months.
 Be sure to include the following when planning meals and snacks:

 - Low-fat or nonfat yogurt: Containing live bacteria cultures, yogurt can help your gut stay healthy this winter.
 Yogurt comes both plain and flavored and in varying consistencies.
 Greek yogurt is slightly thicker and has a custard-like taste.
 Use yogurt as a dip for fruits and vegetables or eat it plain.
 Yogurt provides protein, calcium, and vitamin D. Count one cup of yogurt as one dairy serving (most adults need three to four servings per day for adequate calcium).
 Read labels and choose yogurt with little or no added sugars.
 Fresh fruit or cinnamon are great flavorings that add taste and extra antioxidants.